npm/policies/receiving-reports.md

 it.**  Everything we do in these cases should guide towards that endgame when possible.

+If Alice has responded but the parties cannot come to an agreement, start a cooling-off period.
+Let both parties know the cooling-off period has begun, set a timer for 3 weeks, and then continue.

 If Alice has not responded, then we must make a judgment call.
 There are a few possible considerations: